 The Sydney Harbour Bridge Climb is a truly once-in-a-lifetime experience, walking over the bridge’s arch all the way to the highest point, with views that are phenomenal.

-There are currently four different ways to do the Harbour Bridge Climb, and you can do those climbs at different times of the day.
+There are currently four different ways to do the Harbour Bridge Climb, and you can do those climbs at various times of the day.
 Some sessions are during the day, whereas others are during sunset or later at night.

 Go to the Sydney Harbour BridgeClimb website for more information and booking options.